sergio-usma/Personal_portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- If you want to see a preview from the project go an [click here!](https://sergio-usma.github.io/Personal_portfolio/)
+- If you want to see a preview from the project go and [click here!](https://sergio-usma.github.io/Personal_portfolio/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>